 + PRO: World-renowned nightlife

-Rio has a lively abundance of lifestyle and nightlife options, from bustling nightclubs and bars to a sensational underground scene and samba clubs.
-The city is home to several party districts, with Lapa being the most famous.
-Most establishments in Rio are casual, but some clubs will have a strict dress code.
+Rio has garnered international recognition for its nightlife.
+The city has bustling nightclubs and bars, as well as a sensational underground scene and samba clubs.
+The city is home to several party districts, and Lapa is the most famous.

 + PRO: Annual Rio de Janeiro Carnival

 With claims of being the biggest show on earth, the five-day carnival in Rio de Janeiro celebrates the beginning of Lent and is a national holiday in Brazil.
-It's certainly a bucket list event that features parades, parties and open-air performances, with 2 million spectators taking to the streets daily during the week-long spectacle.
+This bucket-list event features parades, parties and open-air performances, with two million spectators taking to the streets daily during the week-long spectacle.

 + PRO: Breathtaking natural scenery

-Rio de Janeiro's dramatic mountainscapes, pristine coastline and urban rainforest make the city a paradise for nature-loving expats.
-Tijuca National Park – the only rainforest within a city in the world – is an oasis where expats can hike along some of the most serene routes.
-Sugarloaf Mountain and the Christ the Redeemer monument on Corcovado Mountain are also great spots to take in unparalleled city views.
+Rio de Janeiro’s dramatic mountainscapes, pristine coastline and urban rainforest create a paradise for nature-loving expats.
+Tijuca National Park – the world’s only rainforest located within a city – is an oasis where you can hike along some of the most serene routes.
+Other recommended spots to enjoy unparalleled city views are Sugarloaf Mountain and the Christ the Redeemer monument on Corcovado Mountain.

 + PRO: Shimmering beaches

-The beaches in Rio de Janeiro vary in style, but the iconic white sand, sunny spots and crystal-clear waters are a hallmark of all of them.
-Expats can enjoy water sports, beach volleyball and futevôlei (foot-volleyball), or simply admire the stunning ocean view from a beachside bar or restaurant.
+The beaches in Rio de Janeiro vary in style, but the iconic white sand, sunny spots and crystal-clear waters are a hallmark throughout the city.
+You can enjoy water sports, beach volleyball and futevôlei (foot-volleyball) or simply admire the stunning ocean view from a beachside bar or restaurant.

 - CON: Highly visible economic inequality